Project-Herophilus/DataSynthesis/DataTier/DataSynthesis-DataTier-General.md

 |:---------------------|:------------------------------------------|
 | datamodel_domain     | Domains used in the data tier             |
 | datamodel_datatables | Tabkes specifically used in the data tier |

-## Data Model

-## Data Attributes
-Data attributes are a critical core component of the platform.
-They are the lowest common attributes to the platform.
-As we think about this aspect they can come from existing or generated data that exists within the platform.
-This data is provided via base insert loader scripts and is provided this way only.

-## Data Structures
-This is all about Building out what complete data the platform can represent.
-The intent here is to take the data attributes and create them into reusable structures.
-Some examples:
-- Names: A combination of data attributes last name and first name.
-- Address: A combination of street address and location data (City, State, Zip Code).
-- Phone Number: A combination of an area code with a phone number
-- Demographic Data: A Combination of First Name, Last Name, Street Address, Location (City, State and Zip code), Area Code, Phone Number, Drivers License....

-Hopefully, this shows you the power of what can be created from data attributes...

-## Platform Reference Data
-Specific rules we want the platform to be able to process and maintain.

-## Terminologies
-Specific coded data and how we can enable it to be processed to enable more accurate and robust data processing.

 # Hierarchy/Order of Setting Things Up
 After implementing the DDL and seeding the DDL with data provided you will have over 180B combinations